payalord/ZMatrix/docs/USER_GUIDE.md

   more in louder passages.
 Maximum strength ranges from zero to twice the normal birth rate.
 Existing streams finish naturally, and Maximum streams still applies.
 This changes the arrival rate, not the length of existing trails.
-- Color modulation enables the older RGB mappings described below.
+- Color modulation enables the RGB mappings described below.
 It can change the palette and works independently of the other three influences.

 Source selects Audio level (overall loudness, measured as RMS) or Bass energy